Kent27/docs-emobiq/template/template-function.md

 ## Example

-Share a scenario, like a user requirements.
+{Share a scenario, like a user requirements.}

 Example below: